-Physician Portion: Dat e:
+Physician Portion:

+Date:

+My patient, , is being treated by this office

-My patient,for asthma.
+for asthma.

-He/She has been instructed in thinhaler, and should be allowed to
+He/She has been instructed in the proper use of the

+inhaler, and should be allowed to carry it with him n/her in school for use as directed.

 Physician's Signature

+Clinic Address:

-Clinic Address: Address City/Town State
+Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler i n school to be used as
+his/her inhaler in school to be used as

 directed by his/her physician.

-Parent/Guardian Print Name - Parent/Guardian Signature
+Parent/Guardian Print Name Parent/Guardian Signature